forsmansgit/A5W-BatteryChk/README.md

 # A5W Battery Checker

-This is a simple Python project that checks the current battery level of a Steelseries Aerox 5 Wireless and outputs it in as a notification with NotifyIcon.
+This is a simple Python project that checks the current battery level of a Steelseries Aerox 5 Wireless and outputs it as a notification with NotifyIcon.